Allentown, PA

 General

-Not counting politicians (Roosevelt No. 47, Alton Parker No. 50), union leaders (John Mitchell No. 43 and the religious figures (Leo XIII, No. 39, the monk from No. 40), "The Live Saver" is the only design in the whole Coshocton catalog that spotlights a profession or occupation.
+Not counting politicians (Roosevelt No. 47, Alton Parker No. 50), union leaders (John Mitchell No. 43) and religious figures (Leo XIII, No. 39, the monk from No. 40), "The Live Saver" is the only design in the whole Coshocton catalog that spotlights a profession or occupation.
 It is unclear why American Art Works chose to highlight this particular profession at this time.
-Certainly fire had been a serious safety concern for both residential and commercial entities, particularly with the growth of cities and industrial factories.
+Certainly, fire had been a serious safety concern for both residential and commercial entities, particularly with the growth of cities and industrial factories.
 A little digging reveals serious fire incidents in major cities in the early 20th century that claimed numerous lives.
 American Art Work’s predecessor, Tuscarora Advertising suffered a major loss of stock and production facilities (but no lives) back in its early days.

-At the dawn of the century, fire fighters often worked 84 hour weeks and 24 hour shifts without the safety equipment available today.
+At the dawn of the century, fire fighters often worked 84-hour weeks and 24-hour shifts without the safety equipment available today.
 Fatalities were common.
 Like factory workers, fire fighters were still considered unskilled labor and salaries were low.
 Although a few locals had formed and associated themselves with the American Federation of Labor, the formation of a national union didn’t occur until 1917 when AFL-CIO president Samuel Gompers helped create the International Association of Fire Fighters.

 Confirmed Brewer used Stock Trays